Dutee Chand

-Dutee Chand (born 3 February 1996) is an Indian professional sprinter and a former national champion in the women's 100 metres event.
-In 2013, Chand was the first Indian sprinter to reach the final of the 100m event at a global youth athletics competition, and in 2016 she took part in the Rio Olympic Games.
-She is the third Indian woman to ever qualify for the Women's 100 metres event at the Summer Olympic Games.
-In 2018, Chand clinched silver in women's 100m at the Jakarta Asian Games.
-It was India's first medal in this event since 1998.
-Moreover, In 2019, she became the first Indian sprinter to win gold at the Universiade, clocking 11.32 seconds in the 100 m race.
+Dutee Chand (born 3 February 1996) is an Indian former sprinter who specialized in the women's 100 m and 200 m events.
+She is the third Indian woman ever to qualify for the women's 100 m event at the Olympics, and has represented India at the 2016 and 2020 Olympic Games.

-Chand was at the center of a hyperandrogenism controversy in athletics.
-In 2014, she was barred from international competition due to the IAAF's Hyperandrogenism Regulations, which set a limit on naturally occurring testosterone levels for female athletes.
-Chand challenged these regulations, leading to a landmark case at the Court of Arbitration for Sport (CAS) in 2015, which suspended the regulations for two years, citing insufficient scientific evidence to support them.
-The IAAF introduced new regulations in 2018, reigniting the debate on the inclusion of intersex athletes in women's sport and the Olympic games.

-Chand is also India's first athlete to openly come out as a member of the LGBTQ+ community, when she spoke in 2019 about being in a same-sex relationship.

 Early life

-The third of seven children, Chand was born on February 3, 1996 into a below-poverty-line weaver's family in Gopalpur, a small village in the state of Odisha, one of the poorest areas in India.
+The third of seven children, Chand was born on February 3, 1996 into a below-poverty-line weaver's family in Chaka Gopalpur, a small village in Jajpur district in the state of Odisha, one of the poorest areas in India.
 Her older sister Saraswati, a state-level runner, was her source of inspiration.
 At the age of four, Chand began engaging in workouts along with Saraswati on their village's local track.
-In 2006, when Chand was 10 year old, they were enrolled in a government sports hostel.
+In 2006, when Chand was 10 years old, they were enrolled in a government sports hostel.
 Chand was no longer living at home and was training in a national program three hours away where she practiced track.
 This national program enabled her to send financial support to her family, allowing them to move from their two-room, bathroomless house.
 In 2013, she enrolled in the KIIT University to study law.